simongoricar/webpack-static-site-template/README.md

 ## Goals
 - multi-page static site builder,
-- normal HTML for smaller sites with support for [Nunjucks](https://mozilla.github.io/nunjucks/) templating for more complex tasks,
+- write normal HTML for smaller sites, but with the ability to use [Nunjucks](https://mozilla.github.io/nunjucks/) templating for more complex tasks,
-- [TypeScript](https://www.typescriptlang.org/) with modern JS features (ESNext),
+- write [TypeScript](https://www.typescriptlang.org/) for type-safety with modern JS features (ESNext),
 - cleaner stylesheet writing with [SCSS/Sass](https://sass-lang.com/),
 - automatic minification in production builds.

 ## Features
-- *General*: Automatic page detection (practically no configuration).
+- *General*: Automatic page detection (practically no configuration, just a matter of creating a directory inside `src/pages` and creating relevant files).
 - *HTML*: Support for both normal HTML (`.html`) and [Nunjucks](https://mozilla.github.io/nunjucks/) templating (`.njk` extension).
-Renders at *build time* for static websites.
-Includes minification in production builds.
+Renders at *build time*, includes HTML minification in production builds.
 - *CSS*: [SCSS](https://sass-lang.com/) (or Sass) for stylesheet clarity and reuse.
 Includes minification in production builds.
 - *JS*: [TypeScript](https://www.typescriptlang.org/) with support for the latest features (ESNext), compiled to ES5.
 - *IMAGES and other ASSETS*: Automatically copied into and linked from build directory when used in source.
-- *DEVELOPMENT*: Live browser reload when developing.
+- *DEVELOPMENT*: Live browser reload when developing,
+- *LINTING*: for consistent code style there's support for TypeScript linting via [eslint](https://eslint.org/) and SCSS linting via [Stylelint](https://stylelint.io/).

 ---